You are hereHome ⁄ About the E3 Program

 In New Zealand, the Energy Efficiency (Energy Using Products) Regulations 2002 have a similar role and are administered by the Energy Efficiency and Conservation Authority (EECA).

-Small split system air conditioners are now at least 50% more efficient than they were in 2001.
+how much more efficient small split system air conditioners are now than they were in 2001.